DashikiBulbasaur/chartodo/README.md

 # CHARTODO

 Chartodo is a feature-rich all-in-one todo application (to the best of my abilities).
 I wanted to make a todo list that I and other people would actually use.
-It's currently a WIP.

 ## How to install and run